-ESD 123 is engaging K-12 teachers in groundbreaking, place-based professional learning with a variety of community partners around climate science, human impacts and resources.
+ESD 123 is engaging K-12 teachers in groundbreaking, place-based professional learning with a variety of community partners around climate science, career connections, human impacts and resources.
 These transformative experiences for teachers will translate into authentic learning for their students.

 Each project incorporates:

-- the integration of climate science as a focus or vehicle for learning
+- The integration of climate science as a focus or vehicle for learning

-- deepening educator learning around Eliciting Student Ideas (Ambitious Science Teaching)
+- Deepening educator learning around Eliciting Student Ideas (Ambitious Science Teaching)

-- Experiencing, identifying and capitalizing on local place based phenomena to engage student learning
+- Experiencing, identifying, and capitalizing on local place-based phenomena to engage student learning

-- developing and implementing Models and Explanations and/or Arguing from Evidence as Classroom Formative Assessment Tasks
+- Developing and implementing Models and Explanations and/or Arguing from Evidence as Classroom Formative Assessment Tasks

-In order to provide equitable access for educators and ultimately for their students the Theory of Action for ESD 123 Clime Time is that targeted recruitment of underserved and underrepresented student populations teachers such as those that teach alternative education, english language learners, indigenous peoples, and migrant education students will increase the probability that more of those students will have access to climate science learning and experience effective instruction.
+In order to provide equitable access for educators and ultimately for their students the Theory of Action for ESD 123 Clime Time is that targeted recruitment of underserved and underrepresented student populations teachers such as those that teach alternative education, English language learners, indigenous peoples, and migrant education students will increase the probability that more of those students will have access to climate science learning and experience effective instruction.

 Teacher Professional Development

 SEL Support through Science and Literacy – Equity for all: In this course 3rd Grade through High School educators will explore Washington State’s Social and Emotional Learning (SEL) Standards from the Office of the Superintendent of Public Instruction (OSPI).
 Participants will engage in an integrated science and ELA lesson that will demonstrate equitable strategies to reach all learner’s SEL needs.